 Ex-facie there is visual and phonetic deceptive similarity in the trademark 'AMAFORTEN' in comparison with the trademark 'ANAFORTAN'.
 It has to be kept in mind that the competing goods are pharmaceutical preparations, the class of the goods is the same; the consumer is the same and the trade channel is the same.
 Concededly through its predecessors-in-interest Abbott has inherited the good will and reputation in its trademark 'ANAFORTAN' and would be entitled to protect the same.
-Whereas through its predecessors-in-interest Abbott has inherited the market somewhere in the year 2012 when the suit was filed.
-We note that the defendant entered the market somewhere in the year statement the day it started selling the goods in the market.
+Whereas through its predecessors-in-interest Abbott is in the market since the year 1988 defendant entered the market somewhere in the year 2012 when the suit was filed.
+We note that the defendant has consciously not disclosed in the written statement the day it started selling the goods in the market.
 From the documents filed by the defendants we find that it applied to the Registrar of Trademarks for registration of the trademark 'AMAFORTEN' on June 17, 2009 and was granted registration on July 12, 2011.
 Tested on the legal principles laid down by the Supreme Court in the case of Wander Ltd. & Anr.
 Vs. Antox India P.Ltdreported as 1990 (Supp.)
 SCC 727, we find no infirmity in the view taken by the learned Single Judge and thus would dismiss the appeal.

-Easygroup IP Licensing Ltd & Anr V. Easyjet Aviation Services Pvt Ltd &Anr[DEL]CS(OS) 157/2010 Vipin Sanghi, J. [Decided on 19/08/2013]
+Easygroup IP Licensing Ltd & Anr V. Easyjet Aviation Services Pvt Ltd & Anr[DEL]CS(OS) 157/2010 Vipin Sanghi, J. [Decided on 19/08/2013]